 You are now ready to build your work breakdown structure.
 This is a really important step as it allows you to break your work into manageable chunks and also builds your reporting structure.
 This is best done on paper first so that you can really structure your project properly.
 In Microsoft Project this is done by putting your top level tasks into the task list.
 These are called Summary Tasks.

 Once you have completed your list of summary tasks you now need to add in activities to complete your Work Breakdown Structure.
 These define what needs doing, when and by whom.
 At this stage we would define activities and milestones that we would use to track and manage the project.

 It is really important to properly structure and link your activities.
 This allows you to show which is dependant on which and the order things need to be done.
 Once completed this will give you a completed gantt chart with a critical path so you can track work complete.

-Hopefully we’ve convinced you that Microsoft Project has a lot more to offer than might think.
-If your interest has been piqued and you’re keen to learn more, why not book onto our upcoming Microsoft Project – Planning and Control course running 11-12th January 2021 (two half day sessions run virtually).
+Hopefully we’ve convinced you that Microsoft Project has a lot more to offer than you might think.
+If your interest has been piqued and you’re keen to learn more, why not book onto our upcoming Microsoft Project – Planning and Control course running 1st-2nd February 2023 (two half day sessions run virtually).
 We’ll be covering all of the points discussed above and much more.
 Click here to view the full course outline, or get in touch to find out more and book.

 And if you think you could benefit from learning more about planning in general, we also offer courses on project planning and control.
 Talk to us about your learning objectives and we can help you find the right course for you.